btardio/dataviz_warmups/day5/README.md

 Determine if the word is a palindrome.
 A palindrome is a word that is spelled the same way backwards.

+Hint: range() can be used in reverse order specifying -1 as the step (the third argument to the function)
+      the length of a string can be determined using len()

 #### Exercise 3 - Valid Phone Number

 For the phone numbers listed print the phone number and then print YES if it is a valid phone number or NO if it is not a valid number.